Lucide/VisualT/doc/index.md

     api-reference
 ```

-VisualT is a UTF8 compatible, cross-platform C library that makes creating text-based UIs easier and faster.
+VisualT is a cross-platform C library that makes creating UTF8 text-based UIs easier and faster.

+* CMake implementation in progress
+* Documentation in progress